 Here are the top workout leggings Well+Good readers are running, boxing, and warrior-posing in on a long-term basis.

-They might make lots of PR missteps, but the majority of readers say they’ve gotten five or six years out of their Lululemon leggings.
+The majority of readers say they’ve gotten five or six years out of their Lululemon leggings.
 The exact pant style varied among Lulu faithfuls, but we got a few votes for Wunder Unders.
-“They lasted through 5+ years of running, yoga, lounging, and a lot of weight loss and gain,” Brynne said.
+“They lasted through five-plus years of running, yoga, lounging, and a lot of weight loss and gain,” Brynne says.
 The Run Crops, specifically Inspire, got a lot of love too.

 The bra and panties brand is proving itself as an activewear retailer, too.
 Well+Good readers like the yoga leggings and crops, from both the Pink collection and the Sport line.
 They’re long-lasting (one person said she’s had hers for eight years!) and good for workouts across the board.
 “I have used, abused, and washed them hundreds of times and they never let me down,” says Amanda.